ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 This script handles the calculation of CG-RMSD for native and predicted RNA structures.
 It:
 	-    Parses native and predicted PDB files to extract atomic coordinates.
 	-    Aligns the predicted structures to the native structure using scipy’s Rotation.align_vectors.
+ 	-    Skip predicted structures with different number of atoms compared to the native.
 	-    Computes normalized CG-RMSD values for selected atoms or all atoms.
 	-    Saves results in a `.csv` file.
 	-    Generates 3D scatter plots visualizing the alignment results.